GromovoiStanislav/NestJS_GraphQL/graphql_12/README.md

 }
 ```

-Increment the view count of a post
+Increment the view count of a post:

 ```
 # Increment the view count of a post